rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

     SPS.setParticles();
   });
   ```
+### Summary
+The SPS is behavior-agnostic.
+This means it doesn't know how the particles will move, rotate, if they have a mass, if there are forces, etc. You have to see it like a big mesh that you can create (`buildMesh`) from many shape models, some BJS existing meshes, (`addShape`) that will be its solid particles.
+It provides some methods to access then and to manage these solid particles.

+So the initial stuff to do is to create the SPS, then to add as many shapes you need and at last to build the SPS mesh.

+Once you've done it, you need to manage your solid particles.

+The way to fix the particle status and then to display them at this status is to call `SPS.setParticles()`.
+Each time you call `setParticles()` the particles are rendered at their current status.
+Easy, isn't it ?

+So three steps :

+  * SPS and its mesh creation
+  * compute your particle behavior
+  * call setParticles() to update the mesh and draw it

+Just remember that, once the mesh is build, only **`setParticles()`** does then the job : updates the mesh VBO and draws it.

+To help you to update each particle status, `setParticle()` will call for each particle `SPS.updateParticle(particle)`.
+This function doesn't do anything by default, so it is the place were you can implement your particle behavior, with physics if you want.
+It is passed each particle object in turn, which you can set its initial properties (position, rotation, quaternion, scale, color, uvs, velocity) or add and set your own if your logic needs it (age ? mass ? etc).
+So `updateParticle()` just changes the particle data, not the mesh itself.
+The `setParticles()` process updates the mesh.
+Fortunately, `setParticles()` calls `updateParticle(particle)` for you.

+If you want to set an initial status, different from the live behavior that you would implement in `SPS.updateParticle(particle)`, you can use `SPS.initParticles()`.
+This function doesn't do anything, you have to implement it.
+It doesn't draw the mesh, it just changes the particle initial status that will be taken in account by the next `SPS.setParticle()` call.
+The same thing with SPS.recycleParticle(particle) what is not called automatically and that you have to implement by your own and to call when you need.
 <br/>
 <br/>
 ## Advanced Features
-### Create a immutable SPS
+### Create an immutable SPS
 You may have to create many similar objects in your scene that won't change afterwards : buildings in the distance, asteroids, scraps, etc. It may thus be useful to use the SPS to set only one mesh in your scene, so one draw call for the rendering.

 You can achieve this by two different ways.
-* You can just build your SPS as explained before and then call just once _setParticles()_, before and outside the render loop, to set your particles where and how you need.
+* You can just build your SPS as explained before and then call just once `setParticles()`, before and outside the render loop, to set your particles where and how you need.
 This method is quite simple.
-Though, in order to allow you to set the final particle locations, the SPS mesh is built as _updatable_ by default.
+Though, in order to allow you to set the final particle locations, the SPS mesh is built as `updatable` by default.
 This means its vertex buffer isn't passed once for all to the GPU, but is cached, waiting for a hypothetical further change.
 So this is a simple solution if you don't have many draw calls to handle for the other really moving or changing meshes of your scene.
-Remember also that, if you need to display your SPS in billboard mode, this is the only way to do it and you'll have to call _setParticles()_ in the render loop also even if the particles don't move.
+Remember also that, if you need to display your SPS in billboard mode, this is the only way to do it and you'll have to call `setParticles()` in the render loop also even if the particles don't move.

 * Else you can build your mesh as non _updatable_.
-Actually the SPS contructor expects a parameter _updatable_ what is _true_ by default.
+Actually the SPS contructor expects a parameter `updatable` what is _true_ by default.
 So, to build a non-updatable mesh, just call explicitly :
 ```javascript
 var SPS = new SolidParticleSystem(name, scene, {updatable: false});
 ```
-As the mesh can't be updated now, _setParticles()_ won't have any effect any longer : don't call it, you'll spare some CPU.
-Actually the _particles_ array is not even populated !
+As the mesh can't be updated now, `setParticles()` won't have any effect any longer : don't call it, you'll spare some CPU.
+Actually the `particles` array is not even populated !
-No particle management function called **after** _SPS.buildMesh()_ will then have any effect.
+No particle management function called **after** `SPS.buildMesh()` will then have any effect.
 Note that the particles won't move but you can still move, scale or rotate the whole mesh.

 So how to set the initial particle positions, colors, uvs, scales, and so on if the mesh can't be updated ?